NETWAYS/foreman-training/usermanagement/05_notification.md

 Foreman provides a new notification feature to notify about your own actions since 1.15 which is already used by Foreman and many plugins.
 This allows to keep track of actions run independently.

+Furthermore it integrates the Foreman RSS feed to keep the user updated, but also to provide some numbers to the Foreman Project.
+You can simply opt-out via the setting "RSS enable" on the "Administer > Settings > Notification" tab.

 ~~~ENDSECTION~~~